|

 Discussion

-The majority of the 25 horses were chronic founder cases which had prior
+The majority of the 25 horses for which complete trial data were available were

-equines with ECD.
-In many cases inclusion in the trial was a "last
+affect geriatric equines with ECD.
+In many cases inclusion in the trial was a

-ditch" attempt which these owners were prepared to undertake.
-There
+"last ditch" attempt which these owners were prepared to undertake.

-appears to be no trend towards normalisation of plasma concentrations
+There appears to be no trend towards normalisation of plasma concentrations of

-of eACTH, insulin or cortisol during the trial period, which may suggest
+eACTH, insulin or cortisol during the trial period, which may suggest that the

 |